X-Ryl669/eMQTT5/README.md

 ## API Documentation
 There are two levels to access this client.
 The low level implies dealing with packet construction, serialization (without any network code).
 It's documented [here](https://github.com/X-Ryl669/eMQTT5/blob/master/doc/APIDoc.md).

-The higher level API is documented in the `include/Network/Client/MQTT.hpp` file where you only need to call methods of the `Network::Client::MQTTv5` class (all serialization is done for you).
+The higher level API which is documented [here](https://github.com/X-Ryl669/eMQTT5/blob/master/doc/ClientAPI.md) is available when you only need to call methods of the `Network::Client::MQTTv5` class (all serialization is done for you).

 In all cases, almost all methods avoid allocating memory on the heap (stack is prefered whenever possible).
 There is only few places where heap allocations are performed and they are documented in there respective documentation.